tiy-durham-fe-2015/curriculum/lectures/week6/3-wednesday-6.md

 # Wednesday, Week 6

 - Review: What are these & when do you use them?
-  - Model
+  - Model - Data being used by your app (e.g. Appointment)
-  - View
+  - View - HTML representation of data (e.g. Your lodash template(s))
-  - Controller
-  - Routing
-  - Promises (may need to revisit)
+  - Controller - Middle man between view and model, exposes functionality to view
+  - Routing - Abillity to respond to changes in the URL and react as desired
+  - Promises - Is like a callback, except with more options (e.g. a fail and success callback option)
+  - Closures - A function always having access to variables in its scope or its parent's scope or its grandparent's scope, etc.
   - Walk through setting up the Etsy app & architecture
+- Unit testing
+  - Why unit testing is useful
+  - How to write unit tests (TDD style) using Jasmine
+  - Mocking out objects (keeping tests isolated)
 - CSS & design
   - Designing for personas
     - Who is your product for?